How to Plant, Grow, and Care for Gladioli

 - Set the corm in the hole about 4 inches deep with the pointed end facing up.
 Cover with soil and press firmly.

-- Space the corms 3 to 6 inches apart.
-Water the corms thoroughly.
+- Space the corms 6 to 8 inches apart.

 - If you’re planting tall varieties, be sure to stake them at planting time.
 Be careful not to damage the corms with the stakes.

 - It takes about 60 days from the time gladioli are planted for the corms to root, grow, bloom.

 - Put a 2- to 4-inch layer of mulch around your gladioli to keep your soil moist and help prevent weeds.